Resolving the 2000 GMC C6500 Parking Brake Issue

 The 2000 GMC C6500 is equipped with an electric, over parking brake system.
 It includes a pump and control module located in the cab, which delivers pressure to a drum brake on the transmission output shaft when the parking brake is activated.

-Although this system offers holding power its reliance, on electric and hydraulic components increases the likelihood of potential points of failure.
+Although this system offers strong holding power, its reliance on electric and hydraulic components creates more potential points of failure.
 The most common issues with the 2000 GMC C6500 parking brake include:

 Troubleshooting a Malfunctioning 2000 GMC C6500 Parking Brake